Offered at: Larimer

 northern Colorado.
 See map and directions.

-- Flu shot in the fall and spring semesters
+- Seasonal Flu Shot (must be this year's vaccine, in fall and spring semesters)

-Effective October, 1, 2014, students must pass a background check through Certified Background.
-Students are encouraged to submit the background check prior to class registration, as submission of the background check is no guarantee of passing.
+- Students are encouraged to submit the BG Check prior to class registration, as submission of the background check is no guarantee of passing.